-A speed-control GO signal acts as a non-specific multiplicative gate and controls the movement's overall speed.
-The GO signal is an input from a decision centre in the brain, and starts at zero before movement and then grows smoothly to a positive value as the movement develops.
+A speed-control GO signal acts as a nonspecific multiplicative gate and control the movement's overall speed.
+The GO signal is a input from a decision center in the brain, and starts at zero before movement and then grows smoothly to a positive value as the movement develops.
 During the learning, sensed angular velocities of wheels are fed into the DVm and the GO signal is inactive.

 Activities of cells of the DVs are represented in the neural network by quantities $(S_1, S_2, ..., S_m)$, while activities of the cells of the motor direction vector (DVm) are represented by quantities $(R_1, R_2, ..., R_n)$.
 The direction mapping is formed with a field of cells with activities V{ik} .
 Each V{ik} cell receives the complete set of spatial inputs S_j , j = 1, ..., m, but connects to only one R_i cell (see Figure 1(b)).
-The mechanism that is used to ensure weights converge to the correct linear mapping is similar to the VAM learning construction (Gaudiano, & Grossberg, 1991).
-The direction mapping cells ($\mathbf{V} \in \mathbb{I}^{n \times k}$) compute a difference of activity between the spatial and motor direction vectors via feedback from DVm.
+The mechanism that is used to ensure weights converge to the correct linear mapping is similar to the VAM learning construction [7].
+The direction mapping cells ($\mathbf{V} \in \mathbb{R}^{n \times k}$) compute a difference of activity between the spatial and motor direction vectors via feedback from DVm.
 During learning, this difference drives the adjustment of the weights.
 During performance, the difference drives DVm activity to the value encoded in the learned mapping.

 A context field cell pauses when it recognizes a particular velocity state (i.e., a velocity configuration) on its inputs, and thereby disinhibits its target cells.
 The target cells (direction mapping cells) are completely shut off when their context cells are active.
 This is shown in Fig. 1(b).
 Each context field cell projects to a set of direction mapping cells, one for each velocity vector component.
 Each velocity vector component has a set of direction mapping cells associated with it, one for each context.
 A cell is "off" for a compact region of the velocity space.
 It is assumed for simplicity that only one context field cell turns "off" at a time.
 In Figure 1(b), inactive cells are shown as white disks.
-The centre context field cell is "off" when the angular velocities are in the centre region of the velocity space.
+The center context field cell is "off" when the angular velocities are in the center region of the velocity space.
 The "off" context cell enables a subset of direction mapping cells through the inhibition variable c_k , while "on" context cells disable to the other subsets.

-The learning is obtained by decreasing weights in proportion to the product of the presynaptic and postsynaptic activities (Gaudiano, & Grossberg, 1991).
+The learning is obtained by decreasing weights in proportion to the product of the presynaptic and postsynaptic activities [7].
 The training is done by generating random movements, and by using the resulting angular velocities and observed spatial velocities of the mobile robot as training vectors to the direction mapping network.

-Neural Network for the Avoidance Behavior (NNAB)
+2.2 Neural Network for the Avoidance Behavior (NNAB)

-Grossberg proposed a model of classical and operant conditioning, which was designed to account for a variety of behavioural data on learning in vertebrates (Grossberg, 1971) (Grossberg & Levine, 1987).
+Grossberg proposed a model of classical and operant conditioning, which was designed to account for a variety of behavioral data on learning in vertebrates [4], [8].
 This model was used to explain a number of phenomena from classical conditioning.
-Our implementation is based in the Grossberg's conditioning circuit, which follows closely that of Grossberg & Levine (Grossberg & Levine, 1987) and Chang & Gaudiano (Chang & Gaudiano, 1998), and is shown in Figure 2.
+Our implementation is based in the Grossberg's conditioning circuit, which follows closely that of Grossberg & Levine [8] and Chang & Gaudiano [5], and is shown in Figure 2.

 Fig. 2.
-Neural Network for the avoidance behaviour.
+Neural Network for the avoidance behavior.